WordPress SEO: the definitive guide

 1.1.
 Check your site health

 Before you make any changes to your site, it is good to see where you are now.
 There’s a lot to gain from getting it right: running your website on a server with updated software at a web host that offers excellent performance.
 So ask yourself: on what hardware and software are your sites running?
 What is your hosting plan?
-Are you using a budget shared hosting provider, or have you invested in a dedicated hosting plan at a well-known web host that fine-tuned its servers for use with WordPress?
+Are you using a budget shared hosting provider, or have you invested in a dedicated hosting plan at a well-known web host that fine-tuned its servers with WordPress?

 To find out what’s going on behind the scenes of your site, you can visit the Site Health section in WordPress.
 Also, you could choose to install the Health Check plugin.
 This plugin gives you loads of technical insights and helps you get information that outside parties can use to help you improve your site.
 Eventually, all features of the Health Check plugin will move to WordPress core.

 1.1.1 Check you’re using suitable hosting

 According to WordPress’s technical requirements page, the recommended hosting plan to run WordPress should include a modern version of PHP, MySQL or MariaDB, and HTTPS support.
 It is possible to work with older server software, but that is not recommended.
 If you check your Site Health, you can see the technical details of your installation.
-In addition, if you open the dashboard of your hosting provider, you should be able to see what type of plan you are on.
+In addition, if you open your hosting provider’s dashboard, you should be able to see what type of plan you are on.

 Remember, paying for good WordPress hosting pays dividends.
 Upgrading your hosting plan is one of the easiest improvements you can make.

 1.1.2.
 Upgrade to a recent version of PHP

-So, one of the most important things you can do to improve the performance and security of your site is upgrading your hosting environment to a modern version of PHP.
+So, one of the most important things you can do to improve the performance and security of your site — and thus, your WordPress SEO –, is to upgrade your hosting environment to a modern version of PHP.
 There are a lot of benefits to this:

 - PHP 7+ offers an incredible speed boost.

 - It runs a lot more efficiently, meaning less stress on your server.

 - Bring loads of modern development features.